how to buy a fixer-upper

 HomeStyle

-Although a better credit score is required, Fannie Mae HomeStyle renovation loans allow luxury improvements such as landscaping or pool renovations.
-You can remove mortgage insurance after the loan balance drops below 80% of the home’s value.
+Although a better credit score is required, Fannie Mae HomeStyle mortgages offer luxury improvements such as landscaping or pool renovations.
+Because it’s a conventional loan, you can remove mortgage insurance after the loan balance drops below 80% of the home’s value.

 CHOICERenovation Loans